cms-health-project/health-check-rfc/README.md

 ## Introduction

-This package provides a collection if interfaces and enums defining the required information required to build the final json structure.
+This package provides a collection of interfaces and enums defining the required information required to build the final json structure.
 It does not provide a concrete implementation.